Employee Benefits Guide 2022-2023

 Life Insurance

-You are automatically enrolled in Basic Life and AD&D Insurance.
-Coverage is 1x your salary, rounded up to the next thousand.
+New employees starting January 1, 2019 are automatically enrolled in Basic Life and AD&D insurance.
+Coverage is 1 x your salary, rounded up to the next thousand.
 MMSD pays 100% of the cost of this plan.

-The Basic + Retirement Plan is only available for employees hired prior to 7/1/2018 and who were already enrolled in the coverage prior to 7/1/2018.
-Coverage is 1x your salary, rounded up to the next thousand.
+The Basic + Retirement Plan is closed to new entrants as of January 1, 2019.
+Employees enrolled in this plan as of December 31, 2018 remain enrolled in this plan as long as they continue to pay their share of their premium.
+Basic coverage is 1x your salary, rounded up to the next thousand.
 MMSD pays 85% of this coverage.

 Disability Insurance

-You are automatically enrolled in Long Term Disability Insurance.
-The benefit level is 80% of your pre- disability earnings after a 75 calendar day wait period.
-The benefit will continue as long as you’re disabled, through the standard Social Security full retirement age.
+You are automatically enrolled in Long Term Disability Insurance and the District pays 100% of the premium.
+The benefit level is 80% of your pre-disability earnings after a 75-calendar day waiting period.
+Generally, the benefit will continue as long as you continue to be disabled up to age 65.
+See the Plan Certificate for details.

-Voluntary Short Term Disability Insurance is available to all employees who work 19+ hours per week, except those in the Teacher Unit.
-The benefit level is 66.67% of your pre-disability earnings, after a 2 week waiting period.
-If you enroll in coverage during Open Enrollment rather than within the initial 30 day eligibility window as a new employee, you will have a 12 month exclusion period beginning January 1, 2022, for certain conditions before benefits are available.
-Premiums can be found in the Standard Enrollment System when electing the coverage.
+Voluntary Short Term Disability Insurance is available to all benefits-eligible employees except those in the Teacher Unit.
+You are responsible for 100% of the premium.
+The benefit level is 66.67% of your pre-disability earnings, after a 14-day waiting period if you enroll when you are first eligible.
+If you wait to enroll in coverage during Open Enrollment, you have a 12-month waiting period for most conditions before benefits are available.
+Teachers are eligible for the Teacher Sick Bank.
+See Addendum A of the Employee Handbook for more information about the Teacher Sick Bank.

 Long Term Care Insurance